Drunken-Dragon-Games/Drunken-Dragon-Games.github.io/rewards.markdown

 The minimum delegation required to enter the raffle is 100 ADA.

-Every 1st and 15th of the month, delegators have the chance of being rewarded 1 PixelTile automatically based on a raffle system: The more you delegate, the greater your chance of getting a rare PixelTile.
+Every epoch, delegators have the chance of being rewarded 1 PixelTile automatically based on a raffle system: The more you delegate, the greater your chance of getting a rare PixelTile.
 You must delegate for at least 1 complete epoch to enter the raffle.

 You have nothing to do, Rewards arrive automatically!